Jim McClendon

 Jim McClendon (born January 10, 1943) is an American optometrist and politician.
-A Republican, he has served as a member of the Alabama State Senate from the 11th District since November 5, 2014 and was previously a member of the Alabama House of Representatives, where he represented the 50th District from 2002 to 2014.
+A Republican, he was a member of the Alabama State Senate from the 11th District and was previously a member of the Alabama House of Representatives, where he represented the 50th District from 2002 to 2014.

 Early life and education

 McClendon was born in Mobile, studied as an undergraduate at Birmingham Southern College, and earned a bachelor's degree and a Ph.D. from the University of Houston.
 He served in the United States Navy Medical Service Corps in Vietnam from 1968 to 1971.

 Career

 After his military service, McClendon taught clinical optometry at the University of Alabama, Birmingham and then entered private practice.
 He has been president of the Alabama Optometric Association.

 Political career

 In November 2002 McClendon defeated Democrat Marilyn Quarles in the 50th District for election to the Alabama House of Representatives; he represented the district for three terms, until 2014.
 In November 2014 he was elected to represent the 11th District in the State Senate, and has held that position since January 2015; he was re-elected in 2018.

 In 2016 and 2019, he put forward a state lottery, a perennial legislative proposal that would require an amendment to the state constitution.

 In May 2019, he voted for the Human Life Protection Act, which makes abortion a crime in the state at any stage in a pregnancy, with no exemptions for rape or incest.
 Later that month, McClendon said on the Matt and Aunie morning radio show that cancer patients can just buy marijuana on the street if they need it.